QuentinRa/blog.quentinra.dev/maths/probabilities/jp/marginal.md

 [Go back](..#joint-probability)

-This page is about the discrete marginal distribution and the continuous marginal distribution.
+This page is about the discrete marginal distribution and the continuous marginal distribution. $a$

 <hr class="sl">